vacu9708/Shopping-mall/README.md

 Used to send emails to users

 ## Kafka
-For decoupled communication between microservices for scenarios such as order notifications.
+For decoupled communication between microservices for scenarios such as order notifications, sign-in verification.

 ## Docker
 For containerizing individual microservices so that they can work without the environment setting